-Recent reports show that, despite recommendations that companies draw up targets for the number of women on their boards, two-thirds of FTSE 100 companies have failed to do so.
+Despite repeated recommendations that companies should improve the number of women on their boards, two-thirds of FTSE 100 companies have failed to do so.
 Is however gender diversity at board level a real priority in the current economic climate?

 The arguments in favour of diversity are well-known.
 Research clearly shows that consistently recruiting similar people is bad for business, while introducing diverse personality types can increase innovation, enhance the organisation’s brand image and attract a broader range of customers.
 And yet the rhetoric of diversity still seems to fail to translate into practice.
 Ruth Sealy, co-author of a report by the Cranfield School of Management, highlights the problem of ‘institutional inertia, whereby companies persist in their existing approach – or lack thereof – to gender diversity at board level’.